Skip to main content

 External factors like third-party outages, maintenance windows, or one-off incidents can distort your error budgets.
 Left unaddressed, these anomalies may inflate failure rates, creating a misleading picture of service reliability.

-Scenario: A one-hour incident affecting daily budgets
+One-hour incident affecting daily budgets

 Imagine managing a daily error budget.
 A single one-hour incident causes an abnormal failure spike.
 Without adjustments, this short-lived event impacts the entire day's budget, making the SLO appear overly pessimistic.
 To avoid this and ensure the remaining data accurately reflects the day's performance, you can exclude that hour.